srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 ### Python

 For Python use the files from the GitHub repository directly.
 Use the `ADMDatamart` class to read the data.
-For advanced use there is a utility function `readDSExport` in `cdh_utils.py`.
+The first argument to the `ADMDatamart` class is the directory for the files, if their names have not been changed (i.e. correspond to the default filenames), it should be read automatically.

 ```python
 from cdhtools import ADMDatamart